nballou/nickballousite/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 </br ></br > Welcome!
-I’m a psychologist and lifelong video game player researching how gaming affects mental health.
-This includes both positive impacts such as stress relief, and negative impacts such as neglecting personal relationships.
-To study this, I work with data from companies such as Nintendo, Xbox, and Unity.
+I’m a psychologist and lifelong video game player researching how media use affects health---for example, effects like stress relief, displacement, and nostalgia.
+I develop creative methods to collect detailed behavioral data from platforms (e.g., Xbox, TikTok) and occasionally form non-financial partnerships with companies (e.g., Nintendo) to access their data.

-A broader goal of my work is to make psychological research on games more trustworthy via the [open science](https://nickballou.com/openscience) movement.
+A broader goal of my work is to make psychological research more trustworthy and causally-oriented as part of the [science reform](https://nickballou.com/openscience) movement.

 I'm a postdoc at the [Oxford Internet Institute](https://www.oii.ox.ac.uk/people/profiles/nick-ballou/), having recently finished my PhD at Queen Mary University of London.<sup><abbr title="Supervised in the former by the inimitable Andy Przybylski, and in the latter by the wonderful team of Sebastian Deterding, David Zendle, and Laurissa Tokarchuk."><small><small><i class="fas fa-heart"></i></small></small></abbr></sup>